hdgarrood/purescript-sequences/docs/Data.Sequence.md

 map :: forall a b. (a -> b) -> Seq a -> Seq b
 ```

 O(n).
 Apply a function to every element within a sequence.
+Note that this
+function is performed lazily &mdash; the actual call is almost
+instantaneous, regardless of the length of the sequence, because the
+function is not applied to all elements immediately.
+The eventual running
+time (assuming all elements are later requested) _is_ O(n), though.

 #### `head`